BMKCloud Log in

 Specific-Locus Amplified Fragment Sequencing (SLAF-Seq)

-High-throughput genotyping, particularly on large-scale populations, is a fundamental step in genetic association studies and provides a genetic basis for functional gene discovery, evolutionary analysis, etc. Instead of deep whole genome re-sequencing, Reduced Representation Genome Sequencing (RRGS) is often employed in these studies to minimize sequencing cost per sample, while maintaining reasonable efficiency in genetic marker discovery.
+High-throughput genotyping, particularly on large-scale populations, is fundamental step in genetic association studies and provides a genetic basis for functional gene discovery, evolutionary analysis, etc. Instead of deep whole genome re-sequencing, Reduced Representation Genome Sequencing (RRGS) is often employed in these studies to minimize sequencing cost per sample while maintaining reasonable efficiency in genetic marker discovery.
 RRGS achieves this by digesting DNA with restriction enzymes and focusing on a specific fragment size range, thereby sequencing only a fraction of the genome.
-Among the various RRGS methodologies, Specific-Locus Amplified Fragment Sequencing (SLAF) stands out as a customizable and high-quality approach.
+Among the various RRGS methodologies, Specific-Locus Amplified Fragment Sequencing (SLAF) is a customizable and high-quality approach.
 This method, developed independently by BMKGene, optimizes the restriction enzyme set for every project.
-This ensures the generation of a substantial number of SLAF tags (400-500 bps regions of the genome being sequenced) that are uniformly distributed across the genome, while effectively avoiding repetitive regions, thus assuring the best genetic marker discovery.
+This ensures the generation of a substantial number of SLAF tags (400-500 bps regions of the genome being sequenced) that are uniformly distributed across the genome while effectively avoiding repetitive regions, thus assuring the best genetic marker discovery.

 Send your message to us: